Armen Keteyian: CBS Sports and CBS News

 Keteyian joined CBS Sports as a special-features reporter in December 1997.
-Keteyian has been a sideline reporter for the Network's coverage of the NCAA Men's Basketball Championship since 1998 and annually contributes reports on key NCAA issues and features on teams and players during CBS Sports' Final Four broadcasts.
+Keteyian has been a sideline reporter for the Network's coverage of the NCAA Men's Basketball Championship since 1998 and annually contributed reports on key NCAA issues and features on teams and players during CBS Sports' Final Four broadcasts.

 For the 2005 and the 2006 NFL seasons he served as the sideline reporter with the NFL broadcast team of Dick Enberg and Dan Dierdorf after spending six years as the lead sideline reporter with Greg Gumbel and Phil Simms.
-He also contributed reports for the NFL Pre-Game show The NFL Today and served as a reporter for the CBS Television Network's coverage of Super Bowl XXXV in February 2001 and Super Bowl XXXVIII February 2004.
+He also contributed reports for the NFL Pre-Game show The NFL Today and served as a reporter for the CBS Television Network's coverage of Super Bowl XXXV in January 2001 and Super Bowl XXXVIII February 2004.
 He served as a reporter for CBS's coverage of the 1998 FedEx Orange Bowl, the 1998 Winter Olympics in Nagano and has been the host and co-writer of the Tour de France (2001–2005).
 He was also the sideline reporter for the infamous Snow Bowl between the Patriots and Raiders on January 19, 2002.

 Keteyian served as a contributor for the Super Bowl XLI in February 2007, and appeared on The NFL Today on Sunday December 23, 2007 with a one-on-one interview with New England Patriots Head Coach Bill Belichick.

 Of Keteyian's 11 Emmys, three were for CBS News, including most recently (May 2011) "Photocopiers: Hidden Dangers" and (Sept 2010) "Rape in America: Justice Denied," a two-part investigation into the backlog of rape kits across the country.
 Four were for CBS Sports, including three for coverage of the Tour de France (2000–2004) and one for a Super Bowl pre-game piece about NFL quarterbacks and their sons (2005).
 He also has two Sports Journalism Emmys for Real Sports—a report on the financing of the Bank One Ballpark in Arizona (1998) and a story on high school basketball star Amare Stoudemire (2001).

-According to Sharyl Attkisson in her book Stonewalled, CBS News became so hostile to any investigative reporting into the Obama Administration that "She notes that [CBS News], which under previous hosts Dan Rather, Katie Couric and Bob Schieffer largely gave her free rein, became so hostile to real reporting that investigative journalist Armen Keteyian and his producer Keith Summa asked for their unit to be taken off the program’s budget (so they could pitch stories to other CBS News programs), then Summa left the network entirely."
+According to Sharyl Attkisson in her book Stonewalled, CBS News became so hostile to any investigative reporting into the Obama administration that "She notes that [CBS News], which under previous hosts Dan Rather, Katie Couric and Bob Schieffer largely gave her free rein, became so hostile to real reporting that investigative journalist Armen Keteyian and his producer Keith Summa asked for their unit to be taken off the program’s budget (so they could pitch stories to other CBS News programs), then Summa left the network entirely."